SoftwareAG/c8y-docs/src/render/guides/device-sdk/mqtt/smartrest-1.html.md

 The support for SmartREST 1.0 was added to ease transition if you have an existing implementation using it.

-If you start a new device integration, we highly recommend to use SmartREST 2.0.
+>**Info**: If you start a new device integration, we highly recommend to use SmartREST 2.0.

-For general information on SmartREST 1.0, refer to [Using the REST interface > Using SmartREST](/guides/microservice-sdk/rest#smartrest) in the Microservice SDK guide.
+For general information on SmartREST 1.0, refer to Using the REST interface > [Using SmartREST](/guides/microservice-sdk/rest#smartrest) in the Microservice SDK guide.

 ### MQTT ClientId